I want to share how to prepare the slurpingly delicious Taiwanese beef noodle soup.

 You may want to transfer the beef to a smaller pot with a lid to braise it instead of using the pan.
 Since the pan has a relatively large bottom, more water is required to submerge all the beef to cook evenly.

 I transfer it to a small clay pot to braise slowly for three hours!
-Add sufficient water to cover the beef and start to simmer over low heat.
-It is passive cooking, but you may want to stir it occasionally and check the level of water.
+Then, add enough water to cover the beef and reduce to a low simmer.
+It is passive cooking, but you may want to stir it occasionally and check the water level.
 Add some water if the braising liquid starts to dry out.
-Boiling water is preferred as it helps to maintain the temperature at a constant boil at all time.
+Boiling water is preferred as it helps to maintain the temperature at a constant boil at all times.

-It will take about two to three hour of braising until the beef is soft and tender.
-You may only need less than an hour by using the pressure cooker, or overnight cooking if you put into a slow cooker.
+It will take about two to three hours of braising until the beef is soft and tender with a clay pot or a large Dutch oven.
+However, you may only need less than an hour by using an instant pot or overnight cooking if you put it into a slow cooker.

-The actual duration depends on the cut of meat, and also the size of the beef chunks.
-The gold standard is it should be able to break it up quickly with the tines of the fork.
+The actual duration depends on the cut of meat and the beef chunks’ size.
+The gold standard is the beef cubes should be able to break it up quickly with the tines of the fork.

 Do a taste test before turning off the stove.
-I would suggest to adjust it towards the savory and saltier side as the beef is served along with noodles.
+You can add some rice wine now to accentuate the flavor.
+I would suggest adjusting it towards the savory and saltier side as the beef and its delicious broth are served along with plain noodles.

 5. To serve as a soup or dried noodles

 There are two ways to serve braised beef with noodles.

 Prepare a basic soup stock for the noodles.
 If you have time, get some beef bones to make a pot of beef stock.
 Season the stock with salt and pepper and pour onto the bowl of egg noodles.
 Then spoon the beef stew meat along with the gravy on top of the noodles.
 You may like to make a change with other types of rice noodles.